istio/istio.io/content/en/news/releases/1.23.x/announcing-1.23/_index.md

 A small sample of the highlights:

-* Support for `DestinationRule` in waypoint proxies
+* Support for `DestinationRule` in waypoint proxies.
-* Support for DNS `ServiceEntries` in waypoints and ztunnel
+* Support for DNS `ServiceEntries` in waypoints and ztunnel.
-* Support for sharing waypoints across namespaces
+* Support for sharing waypoints across namespaces.
-* Support for the new `Service` field `trafficDistribution`, allowing keeping traffic in local zones/regions
+* Support for the new `Service` field `trafficDistribution`, allowing keeping traffic in local zones/regions.
-* Support for Dual Stack and IPv6 clusters
+* Support for Dual Stack and IPv6 clusters.
-* A new Grafana dashboard for ztunnel
+* A new Grafana dashboard for ztunnel.
-* A single Helm chart for installing all the ambient mode components at once
+* A single Helm chart for installing all the ambient mode components at once.
 * Performance improvements: our testing shows up to a 50% improvement in throughput compared to Istio 1.22.
 * Tons of bug fixes: improvements to pod startup, support for Services without selectors, improvements to logging, and more!